benjindruzi/benjindruzi/README.md

 # Hi there, I'm Benjamin 👋

 I'm a Full Stack Web Developer currently pursuing a Master's in Computer Science.
 Besides the web, I'm looking forward to diving deep into Cloud Computing, DevOps, and Distributed Systems,.
 In this fast-changing world, I believe cloud computing is one of the most fascinating and promising fields in the industry.
-Combined with the power of AI, I am very positive about the incredible things we can achieve.
+Combined with the power of AI, I am very positive about the incredible things it can achieve.

 ## 🚀 Skills and Technologies: